aleene/OFFFolksonomy/README.md

 **Parameters:**
  - tag:  the tag to be updated
  - token: the token for the user.
 This can be retrieved with the Auth API

+ **Return:**
- - completion: the completion block: a tuple for the two possible results.
+ A completion block: a tuple for the two possible results.
 The result is either .success of .failure.
     - The first successful result (code 200) gives a String (usually "ok")
     - The second successful (result 422) result gives a FSNM.ValidationError, usually due to a missing or wrong parameter in the request.